rishabhsingh971/Complaint-System/README.md

-# complaint-system
+# Complaint-System
-A simple complaint management system
+A GUI based simple complaint management system in Java